joshortner/WorkflowAutomation/README.md

 ## cmake-man

 cmake-man is a CLI program to manage CMake projects without having to hand-edit a CMakeLists.txt.
 Its based off of my personal experience using CMake.
-The functionaality and project structure is defined below.
+The functionality and project structure is defined below.

 ### Usage